 She didn’t enjoy the bitter taste of her usual coffee, so she experimented with new methods that would improve the taste.

-She began by using her son's blotting paper as a filter which allows the water to pass through but kept out the grounds.
+She began by using her son's blotting paper as a filter which allowed the water to pass through, but kept out the grounds.